MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 There are three things to keep in mind when considering the following options.
 It is up to your organization to decide which aspect you want to optimize around:

-1.How complex is it to implement?
+1. How complex is it to implement?
-2.What is the cost?
+2. What is the cost?
-3.How does it impact my workload in production?
+3. How does it impact my workload in production?

 Each of these methods are provided as an option to make the experience of constructing your container-ready Azure VMs as smooth as possible.
 The following subsections will detail the pros and cons of each option alongside how to get started.